 Adults who create problems will be referred to the BIMF Staff.
 Failure to cooperate or improve a situation will result in eviction from the festival.

 Further problems or failing to follow the recommendation of BIMF Staff will result in Sheriff Department action.

 Secure your alcohol or coolers when not in attendance at campground or festival area.

 Beaver Island is exactly than an Island.
 Travel to and from the island is done in only two ways, by boat or plane.
-If you will be travelling on the island, we suggest that you plan at least a month in advance if possible.
+If you will be traveling on the island, we suggest that you plan at least a month in advance if possible.
+It is important to schedule vehicles as soon as possible to make sure you have a space reserved.
 You can do this by contacting…

 Island Airways @ 231-448-2071

 Beaver Island also offers several marinas.
 The Beaver Island Marina @ 231-448-2300 and Beaver Island Municipal Marina 231-448-2252 for those who may wish to take the journey across Lake Michigan on their own.